ifesdjeen/zweikopf/README.md

-# Zweikopf
+# Zweihopf, a two-headed JVM friend of yours.

-TODO: Write a gem description
+Zweikopf helps you to interoperate between Clojure and JRuby on JVM.

 ## Installation